savvybit/TrueStory/README.md

 ## Deployment

-Run `gcloud init` first for configuring GAE project settings.
+Run `gcloud init` (outside virtualenv, by executing `pyenv shell system` first) for configuring GAE project settings.

-Then simply run `./deploy.sh` script (outside virtualenv, by executing `pyenv shell system` first) with any of the *develop* or *master* parameters (representing app's preferred version).
+Then simply run `./deploy.sh` script  with any of the *develop* or *master* parameters (representing app's preferred version).

 #### Notes